FullHuman/purgecss/docs/configuration.md

 - **whitelist**

 You can whitelist selectors to stop PurgeCSS from removing them from your CSS.
-This can be accomplished with the options `whitelist` and `whitelistPatterns`.
+This can be accomplished with the options `whitelist`, `whitelistPatterns`, `whitelistPatternsChildren`, and `whitelistPatternsGreedy`.

 ```js
 const purgecss = await new PurgeCSS().purge({